HuzaifaMughal0024/HuzaifaMughal0024/README.md

 # 💫 About Me
 - ⚡ Frontend developer specializing in **React, Tailwind, and modern UI/UX**
-- 🛡️ System admin managing **Linux servers, game hosting platforms, and security‑focused networks**
+- 🛡️ System admin managing **Linux & Windows servers, hosting platforms, and network security**
 - 📡 Working with **custom dashboards, DNS automation, billing platforms, and server orchestration**
 - 🚀 Always exploring ways to make hosting **faster, safer, and more reliable**